iotaledger/iota-wiki/docs/participate/the-community/social-media.md

 [IOTA Foundation Twitter](https://twitter.com/iota)

-The engineering Team of the IOTA Foundation also runs its own Twitter account for Technologie updates:
+The engineering Team of the IOTA Foundation shares updates and reports their progress in an own Twitter account:

 [IOTA Engineering](https://twitter.com/iota_dev)